SachinMaurya0/Digital_Institution_OS/README.md

 # Digital_Institution_OS
-This git Repos contains the codes for the project
+This git Repos contains the codes for the project.
+Author- Sachin